 Most imaging modalities can be learned on the job.
 However, in the last few years the American Registry of Radiologic Technologists (ARRT) has adopted certification exams for all of these modalities.
-Now, a technician can become certified in each modality.
+Now, a technologisst can become certified in each modality.
 A specialized modality can take 1 semester to 18 months.
 ISU offers MRI, CT, and mammography as a postgraduate study for students.
+Starting in summer 2019 ISU will offer a certificate in Diagnostic Medical Sonography (ultrasound).
 Boise State University offers a 1 year program in Ultrasound (US), MRI, and CT.
 The next closest place is Weber State University in Ogden, Utah.
 It offers outreach programs in all of the specialty areas that are listed above.

 You can specialize in all three.
 If you are registered in CT, MRI, and US you would be highly sought after.
 This type of individual is needed especially in rural setting where resources are scarce.
 I would start by picking one and then working on the next.
 Many Rad Techs find something that they enjoy doing and eventually find a job doing just that modality.